paulipa/sico-wiki/linknet-help-and-guides/mining-fleets.md

 ### Direct Invite
 The only way for you to join a fleet that you can’t see in the fleet finder is for someone to directly invite you to it.
 Each player in the fleet is able to invite players directly in to the positions below their own position.
 The easiest way for a commander to do this is to drag and drop the name of the player from a chat window to the desired position.
 When you receive a direct invite a pop-up window will appear.
 You only have 120 seconds to accept this invitation or the invitation expires.
 The pop-up will remain on your screen until you close it or try to accept it but if the invitation has expired you will not be able to join the fleet.

+# Operating in the standing mining fleet
+This section will explain you the basics of operating as a member of the standing mining fleet.
+All players who are taking part in the standing mining fleet should follow the procedures explained in the following sections.

+By following the procedures you will be eligible for ship replacements as well as make sure each miner in the fleet is threated equally.

 ## How to receive the boost and find your fleet
 Once you have joined a fleet a new chat window and a fleet window will open.
 You will be using these windows to move yourself to the locations where the fleet is at and to receive the mining boost.

-In most LN Mining fleets the booster is sitting in the highest possible position and is holding the boss start for the fleet.
+In most Mining fleets the booster is sitting in the highest possible position and is holding the boss start for the fleet.
 Since the booster has to be located where the mining is happening the easiest way to find your fleet members is to right click on the fleet commander in the fleet window and pressing warp to member.

 If the mining fleet is not operating inside the same solar system that you are currently located you will need to move to the solar system before being able to warp on the booster!
-Most of the LN fleets operates in Ronne or Jarkkolen as long as there is ores to be mined.

 After landing on the fleet you can start mining while remaining inside the range of the command burst ship.
 The best way to do this is to keep orbiting the command ship at range.
 Each minute the ship will send out an area of effect burst that will boost your mining attributes.
 Once your ore hold is full you simply empty it and repeat the steps.

-> All miners who are on the mining fleets should be on voice comms!
-This is to alert them for incoming gankers or criminals in space.
-As an open community we do have neutral alts from spies and gankers in our corporations who will also be able to join these fleets and provide information for their own groups.
-For this reason always pay attention when you are playing EVE as you should do in any situation.
+## Standing fleet voice comms
+The standing fleet uses a dedicated voice chat channel on our discord server.
+When you are mining in the standing fleet you should join the `Standing Fleet` channel located under the public voice channels.

+Voice comms are mainly used to inform you of incoming hostiles and you do not have to talk in there unless you want to.

+> Beeing on voice comms is a requirement to be eligible for SRP due to gank losses.
 {.is-warning}

-Using our [buyback system](/tools/buyback) is the fastest and almost always the most profitable way of selling your ores

 ## No fleets online: Asking for a fleet
 There are a few places where you can ask for people to raise mining fleets in case there are none online (aka.
 Visible on the fleet finder).
 You should always first seek to find fleets within the coalition and only after that fleets that are raised by our allied players.